Cooperation and dependencies in multipartite systems: Multipartite dependence

-{\em Larger systems.}---Moving on to more complex systems, we note that there are more conditions to be considered already in order to define the four-partite dependence.
+Moving on to larger systems, we note that there are more conditions to be considered already in order to define the four-partite dependence.
 In analogy to the tripartite case the first condition is to require that cooperation of any triple of parties provides more information about the remaining subsystem, e.g., $I(X_1 : X_2 X_3 X_4) - I(X_1 : X_2 X_3)$ must be positive.
 But one should also impose that cooperation between any pair brings information gain about the two remaining variables, e.g., $I(X_1 X_2 : X_3 X_4) - I(X_1 X_2 : X_3)$ must be positive.
 The former condition demands a positive conditional mutual information, $I(X_1 : X_4 | X_2 X_3) > 0$, while the latter one requires $I( X_1 X_2 : X_4 | X_3)> 0$.
 In order to compute $\mathcal{D}_4$ one takes the minimum of these two conditional mutual informations over all permutations of subsystems.
-Note, however, that, e.g., $I( X_1 X_2 : X_4 | X_3) \ge I(X_1 : X_4 | X_2 X_3)$ and therefore it is sufficient to minimize over the conditional mutual information between two variables only.
+Note, however, that { from the chain rule for mutual information and its non-negativity we have, e.g., $I( X_1 X_2 : X_4 | X_3) = I(X_2 : X_4|X_3) + I(X_1 : X_4 | X_2 X_3) \ge I(X_1 : X_4 | X_2 X_3)$ }and therefore it is sufficient to minimize over the conditional mutual information between two variables only.
 We emphasize that this step simplifies the computation significantly.
 The same argument applies for arbitrary $N$ and leads to the definition of $N$-partite dependence

 where the minimum is taken over all permutations of the subsystems.
 In the case of a quantum system in state $\rho$ we obtain